Singularities in positive characteristic, stratification and simplification of the singular locus: The non-simple case

 \end{Remark}

-{\em Proof of Theorem \ref{deftwisting}.} We have to show that $\widetilde{\mathcal G}_1$ and $\widetilde{\mathcal G}_2$ define the same singular locus under any permissible transformation in the sense of Definition \ref{permissibletransformation}.
-This is straightforward for permissible transformations as in \ref{specialsmooth} (i) and (ii), so we are only left with the case of permissible monoidal transformations.
+{\em Proof of Theorem \ref{deftwisting}.} We have to show that $\widetilde{\mathcal G}_1$ and $\widetilde{\mathcal G}_2$ define the same singular locus under any permissible morphism in the sense of Definition \ref{permissibletransformation}.
+This is straightforward for permissible morphisms as in \ref{specialsmooth} (i) and (ii), so we are only left with the case of permissible monoidal transformations.

 \

 Let $V \leftarrow V^{\prime}$ be a permissible monoidal transformation with center and let $x^{\prime}\in V^{\prime}$ be a closed point that dominates $x$.
 Then by Theorem \ref{1theo} there is a commutative diagram of algebras and elimination algebras in a suitable open set of $V^{\prime}$: